solarwinds/swo-client-go/README.md

 In general, swo-client-go follows [semver](https://semver.org/) as closely as possible for tagging releases of the package.

 ## License ##
-This library is distributed under the MIT-style license found in the [LICENSE](./LICENSE) file.
+This library is distributed under the Apache-style license found in the [LICENSE](./LICENSE) file.

-The SWO client enables access to:

-* Alerts
-* Dashboards
-* Notification Services

 ### Example usage
 See the ./example directory for working examples of using the api.